etcheby/CPGWLB-TGW/README.md

 # Private CME package required for Mgmt to auto-discover the Check Point instances behing the GWLB -

-# Please contact local Check Point Sales Team for Admin Guide for CME configuration as well as post deployment steps.
+# Solution is currently in EA - Please contact local Check Point Sales Team for Check Point ami to be added to AWS Account, Admin Guide for GWLB CME configuration as well as post deployment steps.